bottlepy/bottle/apidoc/tutorial.rst

       saved, and used for cross-referencing.
 The environment is pickled after the parsing stage, so that successive runs only need to read and parse new and changed documents.

+   handler function
+      A function to handle some specific event or situation.
+In a web framework, the application is developed by attaching a handler function as callback for each specific URL composing the application.

    source directory
       The directory which, including its subdirectories, contains all